jnear/cs202-compiler-construction/index.md

 There will be two exams:

 - An in-class midterm exam on March 5
-- A final exam on May 7 at 1:30pm in Votey 207
+- ~~A final exam on May 7 at 1:30pm in Votey 207~~
+- A take-home final exam, due on May 7 at 11:59pm

 The exams will not be cumulative: the midterm will cover the material from the first four assignments, and the final will cover the material